 Far from the rural frame depicted in the movies, Texas is on the foreground of the US economy.
 Second most populated state of the country with one of the highest population growth (1.43% in 2017), it would stand as the 10th economy in the world as a stand-alone country.
 Strongly rooted in the oil industry since the 1900s, the state significantly diversified its activities by the end of the WWII into the aerospace, defense and renewable energy sectors (Georgetown was one of the first 100% wind-powered city worldwide – Texas is the 1st wind power producer in the US).
 2nd commercial exporter in the nation ($23B in 2017), counting 51 of the 500 Fortunes companies, Texas nowadays acts as one of the main player of the Sun Belt economy, reaching closely Canada GDP on its own.

 Texas also hosts one of the most innovative university systems in the world (University of Texas System – in the top 10 worldwide according to a 2018 Reuters ranking), featuring 14 campuses and research centers in most major cities (Austin, Dallas, El Paso, San Antonio…).
 The University of Rice located in Houston ranks 16th in the country, and is widely acknowledged for its research outcomes in biotechnologies and nanomaterials.
 The state itself accounted for $5.25 billion for academic research in 2016.
+As of 2021, UT Austin was the US university that has received the most funding from the National Science Foundation (NSF), with Texas A&M University being 5th.

 Light regulatory burden, affordable cost of living and wide spaces are the keys that rank the Lone Star State as the 3rd most business-friendly state of the country (according to a Forbes study).